International Medical Graduates Alternate Pathway

 - Sponsoring department agreement, including your five-year plan

 - NOTE: The required five years of full-time, continuous training or continuous faculty experience must be completed in one ACGME–accredited program.
+At least two of the five years must be focused in IR.

 - Your department chair must complete and submit annual verification forms.